Bekind-Labs/tracker-boot-action/README.md

 ## How It Works

-### Workflow Steps
+### Update Story Status Action

+This action manages the story lifecycle based on commit messages:

 1. **Story ID Extraction**: Extracts a 9-digit story ID from the commit message
-2. **Status Detection**: Checks for finishing keywords in the commit message
+2. **Status Detection**: Checks for finishing keywords (e.g. `finish`, `finished`, `fix`, `fixing`) in the commit message
-3. **Story Starting**: Updates story status to "Started" if no finish keyword is found when story status is `Unstarted` yet.
+3. **Story Starting**: Updates story status to "Started" if:
+   - Story ID is found in commit message
+   - No finish keyword is present
+   - Story status is currently `Unstarted`
+   - CI job status is `success`
 4. **Story Finishing**: Updates story status to "Finished" if:
+   - Story ID is found in commit message
-   - Finish keyword is present
+   - Finish or fix keyword is present
+   - Fix keyword is working for only Bug story types
    - CI job status is `success`

-5. **Failure Notification**: Sends notification to Tracker Boot if:
-   - CI job status is `failure`
+### Report Workflow Failure Action

+This action creates notification stories when workflows fail:

+1. **Failure Detection**: Monitors job status for failures
-   - This is the first run attempt
+2. **First Attempt Only**: Only creates notification on the first run attempt (ignores retries)
+3. **Story Creation**: Creates a new Chore story in Tracker Boot with:
+   - Title: "Actions failed for {commit_hash}"
+   - Description: Links to failed workflow and commit
+   - Assigned to: The user who owns the API token

 ### Example Scenarios

-#### Scenario 1: Start Working on a Story
+#### Scenario 1: Start Working on a Story (update-story-status)

 ```bash
 # Commit with story ID